Tangui-Gouirand/bluetoothctl-and-KS0085-Keyestudio-Smart-Home/README.md

   sudo systemctl status bluetooth
 ```

-If the Bluetooth service status is not active you will have to enable it first.</br>
+#### If the Bluetooth service status is not active you will have to enable it first :
 ```bash
   sudo systemctl enable bluetooth
 ```